vinaykumarvk/puda-knowledge-repository/replit.md

 ### Conversational Threading
 The application uses a hybrid approach to maintain conversation context:

-1. **API Context Chaining**: The EKG API maintains server-side context using `response_id`
+1. **API Context Chaining**: The EKG API maintains server-side context using `conversation_id` (primary) or `response_id` (fallback)
-   - First question in thread: No `response_id` sent
+   - First question in thread: No context IDs sent
-   - Follow-up questions: Last assistant message's `response_id` sent to API
+   - Follow-up questions: Send `conversation_id` if available (for long-running context), otherwise send `response_id`
+   - API returns `conversation_id` which is stored in thread for subsequent requests
-   - API uses `response_id` to maintain conversation context
+   - `conversation_id` is prioritized over `response_id` for better context maintenance

 2. **Database Persistence**: PostgreSQL stores all threads and messages
-   - Threads: Conversation sessions with title and timestamps
+   - Threads: Conversation sessions with title, conversationId, and timestamps
    - Messages: Individual Q&A pairs with role (user/assistant) and response_id
    - Enables thread switching and conversation history retrieval